5 people analytics HR teams should be collecting

 This is a good statistic to analyze on a company-wide scale, as well as per department, per job function and per month.

-Understand absence levels by looking for for departments, job roles or months with unusual patterns.
+Understand absence levels by looking for departments, job roles or months with unusual patterns.
 Are you doing enough to monitor your staff’s wellbeing?
 Is there a strong process in place for reporting sick days?
 Is a team with low absence getting more support and coaching?

 3. Gender pay gap reporting

 From April 2018, all organizations in the UK with 250 or more employees will have to publish information about their gender pay gap results on their websites.
-Strong reporting and analytical capabitlies are required to produce this report; by having the right data and record system in place, this will ensure you can achieve legislative compliance with minimal effort.
+Strong reporting and analytical capabilities are required to produce this report; by having the right data and record system in place, this will ensure you can achieve legislative compliance with minimal effort.

 Although commentary on the gender pay gap results is not required, organisations should consider adding a narrative to help employees and the public understand their results, particularly in cases where gender pay gaps seem significant, Xpert HR advises.